 - Staffing levels should be restored to allow advice and support so claimants can understand and meet requirements, and funding for independent advice is needed at both national and local level.

-Housing and childcare remain the most expensive items in the budgets of working families with small children.
+Childcare remains one of the most expensive items in the budgets of families with small children.

 - increased support for children’s centres; and

-- comprehensive, 8am to 6pm out-of-school and holiday wraparound childcare though extended schools.
+- comprehensive, 8am to 6pm out-of-school and holiday wraparound childcare through extended schools.